Complete Robust Hybrid Systems Reachability: Introduction

 The \emph{large expressiveness} of \dL means that it is impossible to prove all valid formulas in a sound and effective proof calculus \cite{DBLP:conf/lics/Platzer12a} or even to decide the truth of all reachability problems formulated in \dL (a consequence of Matiyasevich's theorem).
 It is shown that robustness solves this problem by reducing the actual expressiveness to a completely axiomatizable level without sacrificing practical expressiveness.
 So robustness \emph{uniformly} handles all difficulties that arise when proving a valid reachability formula.
 For example, valid existential quantifiers can be correctly instantiated by rational values and unbounded reachability can be bounded by compactness.
-Unlike some previous completeness theorems \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12a,DBLP:journals/jar/Platzer17}, completeness for robust hybrid systems reachability is \emph{not relative} and does not require an undecidable oracle: any true and robust hybrid systems reachability property is provable unconditionally.
+Unlike some previous completeness theorems \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12a,DBLP:journals/jar/Platzer17}, completeness for robust hybrid systems reachability is \emph{not relative} and does not require an undecidable oracle: any true robust hybrid systems reachability property is provable unconditionally.
 Importantly, reachability properties are not time-bounded, but can involve hybrid systems running for unbounded lengths of time and repeating loops for an arbitrary number of iterations.

-\subsubsection{Contributions}
+\subsubsection{Contributions.}

 First, \emph{robust differential dynamic logic} is introduced as a complete fragment of \dL capable of expressing all robust properties of hybrid systems.
-It is shown that the semantics naturally reflects this robustness through a topological characterization.
-Second, robustness is leveraged to provide a constructive completeness proof for robust hybrid systems reachability properties.
-To our knowledge, this is the first \emph{non-relative completeness proof} for a significant class of properties of general hybrid systems, overcoming the previous reliance on undecidable oracles or restricted classes of hybrid systems.
+It is shown that the semantics naturally reflects this robustness through a topological characterization (\Cref{sec:doandrdl}).
+Second, a simple iterative axiomatization of ODE properties is presented (\Cref{sec:calculus}).
+Third, robustness is used to provide a constructive completeness proof for robust hybrid systems reachability properties.
+This \emph{non-relative completeness proof} for a general class of hybrid systems properties overcomes the previous reliance on undecidable oracles and restrictions to algebraic hybrid systems (\Cref{sec:completeness}).